 About

 Carlos Greaves is an Afro-Latino electrical engineer turned comedy writer — a career move that haunts his parents to this day.
-He’s a former contributor to The Onion, teaches online satire and personal essay classes at The Second City, coaches at Hillside Writing, and runs the humor newsletter Shades of Greaves.
+He’s a former Onion contributor and Second City instructor who coaches at Hillside Writing and runs the humor newsletter Shades of Greaves.
+He is also the topical satire columnist for the humor site McSweeney’s.

-His writing has been featured in The New Yorker, NPR, and he’s a frequent contributor to the humor site McSweeney’s — so frequent that the editors decided it would be easier to pay him a flat monthly rate as the site’s topical satire columnist.
+His writing has been featured in The New Yorker, The Borowitz Report, and NPR.
 In 2023, he was a writer on the Peacock special, Back That Year Up, hosted by Kevin Hart and Kenan Thompson.
-He is currently developing an animated series, Fuerza, about an undocumented Latina with superpowers, through Yes, And Laughter Lab.
+He is currently developing an animated series, Above Average Heroes, about an undocumented Latina with superpowers.

 Film and Television